 Specifically, the absence of a my.cnf file indicates to vttablet that it’s connecting to a remote MySQL.

 Even if a MySQL is remote, you can still make vttablet perform some management functions.
 They are as follows:

 -disable_active_reparents: If this flag is set, then any reparent or slave commands will not be allowed.
-These are InitShardMaster, PlannedReparent, EmergencyReparent, and ReparentTablet.
-In this mode, you should use the TabletExternallyReparented command to inform Vitess of the current master.
+These are InitShardMaster, PlannedReparent, PlannedReparent, EmergencyReparent, and ReparentTablet.
+In this mode, you should use the TabletExternallyReparented command to inform vitess of the current master.

--master_connect_retry: This value is given to MySQL when it connects a slave to the master as the retry duration parameter.
+-master_connect_retry: This value is give to mysql when it connects a slave to the master as the retry duration parameter.

--enable_semi_sync: This option will automatically enable semi-sync replication on new replicas as well as on any tablet that transitions to a replica type.
+-enable_semi_sync: This option will automatically enable semi-sync on new replicas as well as on any tablet that transitions into a replica type.
 This includes the demotion of a master to a replica.

 Typical vttablet command line flags

 Minimal vttablet to enable query serving